Automated Self-Testing as a Quality Gate: Evidence-Driven Release Management for LLM Applications: The Automated Self-Testing Quality Gate Framework

 \begin{itemize} \item \textbf{PROMOTE:} The build passes the quality gate if \textit{all} dimensions meet or exceed their defined thresholds. \item \textbf{ROLLBACK:} If any dimension falls below a critical failure line (e.g., $<70\%$ of its target threshold), the build is immediately rejected. \item \textbf{HOLD:} If metrics fall into a warning zone (e.g., a metric fails the threshold narrowly but no critical failure occurred), the release is held for manual triage by the engineering team. \end{itemize}

 This evidence-driven approach ensures that behavioral regressions and subtle degradations---such as an increase in hallucination rates disguised as confident answers---are caught deterministically before impacting users.
+The deterministic decision logic is given in Algorithm~\ref{alg:gate_pipeline}, and the dimensional metric extraction in Algorithm~\ref{alg:metric_extraction} (Appendix~\ref{sec:appendix}).
 Figure~\ref{fig:decision_flowchart} summarizes the release-decision state machine, and Table~\ref{tab:comparison} positions automated self-testing relative to traditional U/I and E2E testing coverage.